Sierrastdio/Dual328P/README.md

 # Main Component

-## 1. SMU (System Management Unit)
+## 1. BPU (Binary Programmer Unit)

-The SMU is the unit responsible for overall system management, based on Arduino Mega 2560.
-It handles processor resets, memory programming, bus control, etc.
+The `BPU` is based on `Arduino Mega 2560`.
+BPU receives binary and program(load) to RAM(`62256 SRAM`)

 ## 2. Processor 1

-Processor 1 is the first processor based on Atmega328P.
+`Processor 1` is the first processor based on `Atmega328P`.
 It fetches and executes instructions from shared RAM, controlling data access through bus mastery.

 ## 3. Processor 2

-Processor 2 is the second processor based on Atmega328P.
+`Processor 2` is the second processor based on `Atmega328P`.
 It alternates with Processor 1 to execute instructions using shared RAM.

 ## 4. DDU (Data Display Unit)